There are three basic parts to submitting an application:

 Learn more about each part below.

 Your application type will determine how Texas Medicaid & Healthcare Partnership (TMHP) will process your application.
-Depending on your selection you may receive a new Texas Provider Identifier (TPI).

 A re-enrollment is when a provider submits an enrollment application after being disenrolled, terminated, excluded or otherwise removed as a provider; meaning the provider’s or supplier’s billing privileges are terminated.
 The provider will receive the same risk category assignment and go through the same provider screening activities as a newly enrolling provider.